weakish/docs-en/views/rest_api.md

 ```

 This is used for anonymous users,
-for example, to provide a "try without signing up" or "guest login" feature for your application.
+for example, to provide a "try it before signing up" or "guest login" feature for your application.

 The `authData` for an arbitrary platform: